-You have the right to make a request for a copy of the personal data that Vodafone holds about you.
 You can write to us at any time to get a copy of the personal information we hold about you.
-Please complete an application form available either by walking into any of our retail shops or here.
+Please complete an application form available either by walking into any of our retail shops click here to view online.

-You have the right to correct information held about you if it’s not accurate.
-If you wish to change or correct your information or lodge a complaint, please contact our customer care service team through our Contact Us page on our website.
+If you wish to change or correct your information or lodge a complaint, please contact our Customer Care Service Team as follows:

-You have the right to lodge complaints at the Data Protection Commission where such concerns have not been addressed by the processor.
-You may reach out to the Data Protection Commission at https://www.dataprotection.org.gh/ if you feel your privacy rights have been violated.
+You may reach out to the Data Protection Commission at www.dataprotection.org.gh if you feel your privacy rights have been violated.